lilyosah/tech-knowledgebase/Natural-Language-Processing/Text Classification.md

 - Axis 1 is horizontal/x

 So if we have something of shape (50, 4), Axis 0 is 50 numbers, axis 1 is 4

+## Support vector machines
+Given items in classes, a plane between two of them in different classes is formed from example items.
+The items used are called support vectors

+### Linear SVM
+A linear combination of weights
+$w_i$ = weight (coefficient of classifier)
+$x_i$ = value
+$y = \sum w_iw_i + w_0$

+To do a classification between three classes with a method which only accepts two classes, you have to compare each class with each-other in groups of three.
+This would mean that you're making three comparisons.
+Treat one as the positive class and the other two as the negative class.

+To find out which class something is in, put it through each classifier and go with the one with the highest percentage.

 ### Prediction
 Now that we have a model, we can use it for prediction to determine which class it is in